congruentlabs/sata.technology/README.md

 # sata.technology

-This is the React project hosting the SATA airdrop, and will host the future Identity Marketplace.
+This is the React project hosting website of the SATA airdrop, and will host the future Identity Marketplace.

 This site is deployed and available at [sata.technology](https://sata.technology).